cottoncammy/disquark/docs-site/docs/tutorials/role-selector-bot.md

 Let's respond to that interaction with a message indicating which roles we've added or removed:

 It's time to subscribe to our streams so our application won't just do nothing when it is run.
-When writing a reactive application with an unbounded `Multi`, you need to `await()` the completion of the `Multi`, which will never occur, to keep the JVM alive forever and stop it from exiting immediately after running your program.
-However, if you want your program to truly be reactive, you should only be awaiting one stream, so we'll have to chain our `Multi` and our `Uni` together in a single *pipeline*:
+When writing a reactive application with an unbounded `Multi`, you need to `await()` the completion of the `Multi`, which will never occur, to keep the JVM alive forever and stop it from exiting immediately after starting your program.
+However, if you want your program to truly be reactive, you should only be awaiting one stream in your application (again, to prevent your JVM from exiting), so we'll have to chain our `Multi` and our `Uni` together in a single *pipeline*:

 Phew, finally done!
 Deploy your application, ingress traffic from your interactions URL, and test it out.